Solutions

 Lesson 2: Make insights as easy to share as a good playlist

-Once people start living the research firsthand, the next step is making those insights portable. easy to share, recall, and apply without you in the room.
+Once people start living the research firsthand, the next step is making those insights portable.
+Easy to share, recall, and apply without you in the room.

 Eventually, on my long and winding research journey, I realized I was trying to get people to listen to full albums when all they really wanted was that one catchy track that made them feel something.
 Or at the very least didn’t put them to sleep.